fozretro/firetrack-adji/README.md

 This only works on the BBC Master and requires the enhanced version of FireTrack that uses sideways ram.

+You do not need to use any other ADJI ROM commands, this is a direct integration of the ADJI API

 Special thanks to this disassembly https://www.level7.org.uk/miscellany/firetrack-disassembly.txt.

 Usage